-The machine learning group in Cambridge develops new machine learning methods, taking them from theory to generic computer implementations.
-It also works on the application of these new methods, as well as more established ones, in new domains.
+Machine learning is one of the major research themes in the Machine Intelligence & Perception group in Cambridge.
+We develop new machine learning methods, taking them from theory to generic computer implementations.
+We also work on practical applications of these new methods, as well as more established methods in new domains.

 - Machine learning theory – much of our theoretical research relates to deterministic approximate algorithms such as Expectation Propagation and Variational Message Passing.
 More recently, our theoretical work has focused on solutions needed for the Infer.NET framework, such as new scheduling algorithms and gates.

 - Healthcare applications – electronic healthcare records contain information about the nature of disease and the effectiveness of treatments that could have enormous benefits for medicine and public health.
 We are developing methods to help unlock this information from the wealth of varied and imperfect healthcare data.

 - Other machine learning applications – we work with many of the other groups from MSR Cambridge and beyond to build machine learning solutions to problems in machine vision, informational retrieval, human-computer interaction, game theory, software development and many other domains.